How to Plant a Cactus Cutting (An Easy Step-by-Step Guide)

 Remove your cactus from the pot by gently squeezing the sides of the container until you can loosen it up.

-Then carefully pull it out and set it on a flat surface.
-Make sure to wear protective gloves when handling cacti, as they have spines that can pierce your skin.
+Then, carefully pull it out and set it on a flat surface.
+Wear protective gloves when handling cacti, as they have spines that can pierce your skin.

-Next, you will need to loosen the soil around the roots of your cactus so that it doesn’t get too compacted when transplanting.
+Next, you will need to loosen the soil around the roots of your plant so that it doesn’t get too compacted when transplanting.

 While you have the soil loosened up, take a moment to trim off any dead or dying roots.